 This special group of volunteers connect family and friends caring for a person living with Alzheimer’s disease or other dementia to education and coping strategies in a safe place while sharing challenges and successes at their monthly meetings.
 These trained volunteers partner with Family Support Coordinators to provide leadership.

 In-Home Recreation: Volunteers provide weekly 1:1 recreational in-home visits designed to stimulate and engage the person living with dementia, improving quality of life and providing a measure of respite for the care partner.

 The time commitment for this opportunity is 12 weeks, minimum 1.5 - 2 hours each week.

 Minds in Motion©: Minds in Motion is a community-based social program that incorporates physical activity and mental stimulation for people with early to mid-stage signs of dementia and their care partners.
 Volunteers get involved in the exercises, serve refreshments and participate in cognitive activities.

-The Alzheimer Society of Simcoe County produces several fundraising events each year to raise funds to directly support the programs and services we offer within Simcoe County to thos living with Alzheimer's and other forms of dementia.
-Volunteers play a vital role in many of these and assist with everything from the planning to helping to promote, to assistance with the operations the day of.
+The Alzheimer Society of Simcoe County produces several fundraising events each year to raise funds to directly support the programs and services we offer within Simcoe County to those living with Alzheimer's and other forms of dementia.
+Volunteers play a vital role in many of these events and assist with everything from planning to helping to promote the events, to assisting with the operations on event day.